Picture taken from the Evening Star 1st March 1943.

 Regiment: Royal Air Force Volunteer Reserve, No.1 (Observers) Advanced Flying Unit.

-Relatives Notified & Address: Son of Charles Henry & Jessie Sarah Chittock, of Ipswich.
+Relatives Notified & Address: Youngest son of Charles Henry & Jessie Sarah Chittock, of 58, New Cut West, Ipswich.

 Father: Charles Henry Chittock, born February 1874, Henley, Suffolk.
 A Malster’s Labourer.

 Mother: Jessie Sarah Chittock (nee Adams), born October 1878, Henley, Suffolk.

 Jack played football for St. Clement’s Lads’ Institute, and the Achilles Football Club.

 23rd February 1943

 Aircraft: Avro Anson Mk1; serial number: EG460, based at Wigton airfield, Dumfries & Galloway, Scotland.
 On the 23rd February 1943, EG460 was undertaking a navigation training exercise.
 The aircraft failed to return to base and following a search the wreckage of the aircraft was found on a hillside near Moneymore, County Londonderry, Northern Ireland.
 It is believed the weather was poor and perhaps while off course, the aircraft hit a mist shrouded hill.
 All the crew were killed.

 Arthur Norbury; Sergeant/Wireless Operator/Air Gunner; age 31; R.A.F.V.R.

 David Nesia Thomas; Leading Aircraftman/Navigator under training; age 22; R.A.F.V.R.

 Eric Shirley Walker Watts; Leading Aircraftman/Navigator under training; age 22; R.A.F.V.R.